caldwell/jenkins-sparkle-appcast-plugin/README.md

 License
 -------

 This code is licensed under the MIT License.
-See the file LICENSE for more information.
+See the file LICENSE for details.